Bake Play Smile

 • More Healthy Salad Recipes

-• Roast Pumpkin Salad with Feta, Pine Nuts & Baby Spinach Salad
+• Roast Pumpkin Salad with Feta, Pine Nuts & Spinach

-The ingredients needed for a honey and balsamic dressing.
+The ingredients for a salad with pumpkin, spinach, feta and pine nuts with honey balsamic dressing.

-• Pine nuts - toast them gently until golden for maximum flavour and crunch.
+• Pine nuts: Lightly toast until golden for extra flavour and crunch.

-• Feta cheese - choose your favourite - either a crumbly Greek feta, a soft Danish feta or a goats cheese for this recipe.
+• Feta: Choose your favourite - crumbly Greek feta, soft Danish feta or goat's cheese all work beautifully.

 Variations

-• Swap pine nuts for walnuts or roasted almonds - wallet-friendly crunch options.
+• Swap pine nuts for roasted walnuts, almonds or pumpkin seeds - wallet-friendly crunch options.

-• Swap spinach leaves for rocket - for an extra peppery bite.
+• Swap spinach leaves for rocket/arugula - for an extra peppery bite.

 • Substitute feta for halloumi - golden fried halloumi adds a different taste and texture twist.